Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Notre Dame has combined with its opponents to put up more than 62.5 points just once this year.
+- Notre Dame and its opponents have scored at least 62.5 points or more only one time this season.

+- North Carolina's games have gone over 62.5 points in four of seven chances this season.

-- The two teams combine to average 67.9 points per game, 5.4 more than the total in this contest.
+- These two squads combine to surrender 52 points per game, 10.5 fewer than this contest's over/under.

-- This contest's over/under is 10.5 points greater than the 52 these two squads combine to surrender per game this season.

-- The Fighting Irish and their opponents score an average of 52.9 points per game, 9.6 fewer than Saturday's total.

 Notre Dame Stats and Trends

-- This season, the Fighting Irish have two against the spread wins in four games as a favorite of 3.5 points or more.
+- This season, the Fighting Irish have two ATS wins in four games as a favorite of 3.5 points or more.

-- Notre Dame's games this year have hit the over on four of seven set point totals (57.1%).

-- The Fighting Irish score 31.0 points per game, comparable to the 28.9 per outing the Tar Heels give up.
+- The Fighting Irish rack up 31.0 points per game, comparable to the 28.9 per outing the Tar Heels surrender.

-- Notre Dame is 3-2 against the spread and 5-0 overall this season when the team puts up more than 28.9 points.

-- When Notre Dame churns out more than 379.0 yards, the team is 2-2 against the spread and 4-0 overall.
+- When Notre Dame scores more than 28.9 points, it is 3-2 against the spread and 5-0 overall.

-- The Fighting Irish have turned the ball over 11 times this season, one more turnover than the Tar Heels have forced (10).
+- The Fighting Irish have turned the ball over one more time (11 total) than the Tar Heels have forced a turnover (10) this season.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.